EmiTufan/JavaScript_2022/README.md

-# JavaScript_2022
+# JavaScript

-Curs JavaScript 2022
+//Javascript curs by LinkAcademy